abdulhamidOumer/currency-converter/README.md

 ## About
 An app made for the 2018 ALC with Google scholarship challenge 2.0 AKA 7daysofcode.
 A currency converter PWA that uses offline first strategies.
+The app was made fully using vanila JavaScript and used the idbPromises library to handle IndexDb operations.

 ![Demo Picture](Demo/Demo.png)